jezza64/jbnotes/AWS_modern_applications.md

 1. monolithic executable.
 2. Half way step is SOA: service orientated architecture.
 But need service bus to orchestrate.
-3. Microservices: break components into services, purpuse built for indivisual servioce.
+3. Microservices: break components into services, purpose built for individual service.
 Different language, choice over everything.
 Everything called over Http with APIs, so loosely coupled.

 Relational has scaling limitations.
 Dynamo DB came from this.
 Cassandra, Mongo etc flavours of non SQL.

 Purpose built gives scale, performance, availability: specific to each individual purpose, not SQL as only way of doing everything.
 100s of choices.
 CHoose the right technology for the job.